Monta Vista Campus Chronicle

 Who is Santosh Rao and what is his platform for City Council?

-Santosh Rao, a Planning Commissioner and MVHS parent, is running for Cupertino City Council.
-His platform emphasizes pedestrian safety near schools, sensible development, and collaboration with FUHSD, drawing on his experience with MVHS Site Council and Safe Routes to School.
+Santosh Rao, a Planning Commissioner and MVHS parent, has entered the Cupertino City Council race.
+His platform emphasizes pedestrian safety near schools, sensible development, and partnerships with FUHSD, drawing on his prior service with the MVHS Site Council and Safe Routes to School.

-What safety and traffic concerns were raised regarding local schools?
+What safety and traffic issues were raised regarding Cupertino developments?

-Parents highlighted traffic, enrollment pressures, and fire risks at MVHS-area schools, referencing the 2014 Vallco bike fatality.
-The council also discussed updates to the Health & Safety Plan amid Earth Day activities and a recent 3-2 vote on disability affordable housing.
+Parents voiced concerns about traffic, enrollment pressures, and fire risks at MVHS-area schools tied to new housing.
+The council addressed related topics including the $124M I-280/Wolfe project with medians, the Health & Safety Plan update, and a recent 3-2 vote on disability affordable housing.